 You're probably wondering why there are friendly ghosts?
-The alternative is that the spirit might not help you and instead will steal your gas depending on their mood.
+The alternative is that the spirit might not help you and instead will

 Let's talk science.
 Generally, gravity hills are considered optical illusions due to perspective.
 Your view of the horizon is obscure, and this messes with your perception.
 So while it looks like you're going uphill, instead, it's a decline.